MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

 ## Filter by value of dynamic field

 When exploring your results, you can add a specific dynamic field as a filter to your query.
+For example:

 1. Run the following query: